 I am an experienced Upper KS2 teacher and completed my Primary Mastery Specialist training with Turing NW Maths Hub.
 This has given me an understanding of the principles of teaching for mastery, while working closely with other schools as part of a Teacher Research Group has enabled me to support other schools in training their staff and developing this approach.
 During a two week exchange to Shanghai in 2018, I was able to see how careful lesson design and the 5 Big Ideas can be used effectively to lead children to generalisations and help them to understand a concept deeply.
 It was a pleasure to welcome these teachers to my school in 2019, where they delivered lessons to our pupils on fractions and multiplication.
 I have enjoyed seeing an impact on the pupils I teach: children seeking out connections between topics and feeling empowered to try and apply their understanding to unfamiliar contexts.

-Primary Mastery Specialist, St Anne’s Primary School
+Primary Mastery Specialist, St Mary's Catholic Voluntary Academy

-Primary Mastery Specialist, St Bede Academy
+Primary Mastery Specialist, Beamont Collegiate Academy